Maybe 'Crimson Tide' Is a Better Model for Our Times Than 'Caine Mutiny'

-On Trump and Queeg: A Followup
+On Trump and Queeg: A Follow-up

 Three days ago I argued that if Donald Trump were in any consequential job other than the one he now occupies—surgeon, military commander, head of a private organization or public company, airline pilot—he would already have been removed.
 A sampling of reader response: